AaltoSciComp/python-for-scicomp/content/xarray.rst

         - At the bottom, we see the attributes of the dataset.
 This is a dictionary that stores metadata about the dataset.

-The following image shows the structure of an Xarray Dataset:
+The following image shows the structure of this particular Xarray Dataset:

         .. image:: img/xarray/xarray_dataset_image.png